Polyjet 3D Printing Explained

 PolyJet offers several advantages over other manufacturing technologies.

-Wide range of materials: It can use a variety of photopolymer resins, including flexible, rigid, and transparent materials, allowing for parts with different material properties and colors.
+Wide range of materials: It can use a variety of photopolymer resins, including flexible, rigid, and transparent materials, allowing for parts with different material properties and colours.
+Additionally, the use of support materials in PolyJet printing contributes to the efficiency and quality of the final prototype, as these materials can be easily removed post-printing.

-Printing multiple materials simultaneously: PolyJet uses numerous print heads with different materials, creating objects with a mix of properties or colors.
+Printing multiple materials simultaneously: PolyJet uses numerous print heads with different materials, creating objects with various properties or colours.

 Smooth surface finish: It produces parts with a smooth surface finish, reducing the need for post-processing.